sdiehl/stephendiehl.com/posts/agda.md

 and a true = { }1
 ```

-We know how two hole for the each case.
+We know have two hole for the each case.
 Highlighting the first
 and doing the same procedure will the fill in the cases for a.

 ```haskell